Our board

 Community Services Ltd

-He was formerly CEO and Company Secretary of Warrigal, a provider with 14 locations across south-eastern NSW and the ACT, retiring in October 2022 after 20 years in the role.
+He was formerly Chief Executive Officer and Company Secretary of Warrigal, a provider with 14 locations across south-eastern NSW and the ACT, retiring in October 2022 after 20 years in the role.

 Prior to that, Mark worked for NSW government departments in the areas of child protection and disability services, including regional and state management.